Cosmo-Tech/cosmotech-api-javascript-client/docs/ScenarioApi.md

 > ScenarioAccessControl getScenarioAccessControl(organizationId, workspaceId, scenarioId, identityId)

-get a control acccess for the Scenario
+Get a control access for the Scenario

 ### Example